 When you know that companies can improve their cash positions by up to $358B simply by improving their payment behavior, shaving cents off your invoice processing costs starts to look like small fry.

-Let’s look at the six most important KPIs every Accounts Payable department should be measuring — and what best-in-class looks like for each one.
+Let’s look at the six most important KPIs every Accounts Payable department should be measuring — and what best-in-class execution looks like for each one.

 This is one of the most common metrics for Accounts Payable, which is unsurprising considering it’s also your strategic lever for working capital.
 It tells you the impact your department is having on the company’s cash conversion cycle — in other words, this is the KPI you need on hand when you’re asking your boss for a pay raise.

-DPO is of course hugely industry-dependent, but even a pulse check against other markets is a useful point of reference to determine what’s possible when it comes to renegotiating payment terms and improving daily payment behaviour.
+DPO is of course hugely industry-dependent, but even a pulse check against other markets is a useful point of reference to determine what’s possible when it comes to renegotiating payment terms and improving daily payment behavior.

 According to JP Morgan’s Working Capital Index, the average DPO across S&P 1500 companies in 2018 was 48.7.